tleecsm/VoVTCG/vov/data/cards.md

  - Cost: 2

-<b>Equip</b>, <b>Ammo</b> <i>(If this card was activated, parent card returns to a recruitment rail it was deployed from at the end of the deployment phase.
-You can only activate the effect of one Ammo card each turn.)</i>
+<b>Ammo</b>
-<b>Once per Turn Order (destroy this):</b> The first time parent ranged card deals damage to a fortification this turn, deal 1 damage to all other fortifications controlled by an opponent.
+Target ranged card gains an Ammo counter and the first time it deals damage to a fortification this turn, deal 1 damage to all other fortifications controlled by an opponent.
 <br>

 ##### ALP.RNG.018